 A 13-year survivor of breast cancer, Wendi special interests include community development, public speaking, leadership, dance, fitness, hiking, and biking, and spending time with her family.

 She is a graduate of the Radiologic Technology Program at Shawnee State University and received her training for radiation therapy at Weber State University.
 She completed her Bachelor of Science degree in Health Administration and Health Informatics from Kennedy Western Reserve.
 Wendi is also a Certified Cancer Registrar and Certified Medical Dosimetrist.

-Christina White, MBA, is the director of Supportive and Integrative Programs at Summa Health System in Akron, Ohio.
-She joined Summa Health in 2010 and transitioned into oncology in 2012 to coordinate the health system’s uninsured mammography program and develop the oncology financial navigation team.
+Christina White, MBA, GRMS, is the director of supportive and integrative programs at Summa Health System in Akron, Ohio.
 In her current role, White oversees the program’s oncology dietitians, social workers, massage therapists, art therapists, patient support navigators, financial support navigators, billers, coders, and authorization specialists.
-With this oversight, White creates a more streamlined and compassionate patient experience for those prior to diagnosis and into survivorship.
+With this oversight, she creates a more streamlined and compassionate patient experience for patients prior to diagnosis and into survivorship.
+White joined Summa Health in 2010, then transitioning into oncology in 2012 to coordinate the health system’s uninsured mammography program and develop the oncology financial navigation team.

 White is extremely passionate about providing supportive and integrative services to patients with cancer to ease their and their family’s burdens.
 She obtained her Lean Six Sigma Green Belt for leading a patient financial navigation project and has presented nationally multiple times to cancer programs and practices participating in the Oncology Care Model on financial navigation and how to obtain resources for patients.